awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

    For **Dependency update settings**, choose the **Run pipeline at the scheduled time if there are dependency updates** option\.
 This setting causes your pipeline to check for updates before starting the build\.
 If there are no updates, it skips the scheduled pipeline build\.
 **Note**
 To ensure that your pipeline recognizes dependency updates and builds as expected, you must use semantic versioning \(x\.x\.x\) for your source image and components\.
-For more information about how to use this versioning, see the notes in Step 2: Choose recipe\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 1. Choose **Next** to proceed to the next step\.